tradergu/tradergu.github.io/_posts/2025-11-21-25year-portfolio-update-november-2025.md

 published: true
 ---

 Markets are red, and after six months of positive P&L outperforming the global index, November turned red.
-Let's break down the performance of the past 300 days and how november price action corrected my portfolios.
+Let's break down the performance of the past 300 days and how November price action corrected my portfolios.

-All trades are always shared live on [X.com/tradergu](https://x.com/trader_gu), and the [public trading dashboard](https://dashboard.tradergu.com/) is always updated with the latest trade details and up-to-date portfolio allocations.
+All trades are always shared live on [X.com/tradergu](https://x.com/trader_gu), and the [public trading dashboard](https://dashboard.tradergu.com/) is updated with the latest trade details and up-to-date portfolio allocations.

 ---

 ## Performance: Year to Date
 The total portfolio value is now above $11,600.
-Both portfolios are in profit, and the actively traded portfolio has outperformed the passively invested portfolio by 11 percentage points year-to-date 💪.
+Both portfolios are in profit, and the Actively Traded Portfolio has outperformed the Passively Invested Portfolio by 11 percentage points year-to-date 💪.

 * Actively Traded Portfolio: 🟢 +16.3%
 * Passively Invested Portfolio: 🟢 +5.3%